 (4) To prohibit vision screening by:

 (a) Employees of a school or an education provider as defined in ORS 336.211;

-(b) Persons designated by the Department of Education to provide vision screening to students for the purpose of ORS 336.211; or
+(b) Persons or nonprofit entities designated by the Department of Education to provide vision screening to students for the purpose of ORS 336.211; or

 683.035 Discrimination against optometrists prohibited.
 No official, board, commission or other agency of the state or of any of its political subdivisions or municipalities shall discriminate between duly licensed optometrists and any other person authorized by law to render professional services which a duly licensed optometrist may render, when such services are required.
 Such services shall be paid for in the same manner and under the same standards as similar professional services.
 [1963 c.121 §1]